Informfully/Documentation/README.md

 ## Overview

+> Note: We moved the website and documentation to [GitHub Pages](https://github.com/Informfully/Informfully.github.io/tree/main/docs).
+This repository here is no longer actively maintained and is for archival purposes only.

 The documentation in this repository is the source for the online [Informfully Documentation](https://informfully.readthedocs.io/).
 It can be downloaded for offline use.
 Otherwise, please use the online version instead.

 ```bash
 # Download the documentation